Should I rent or buy? Why not both…

 The question is why is this and is the trend likely to continue or reverse?

-Another reason, which has perhaps slightly more gravitas, is that growth may have started to outperform due to historically low interest rates.
+One explanation for growth’s outperformance, is low interest rates.
 To understand why this matters, think of the ‘time value of money’ concept, which essentially tells us that money today is worth more than money tomorrow.

 Provided money can earn interest, it is better to receive that money as soon as possible.
 Look at these two examples to see how this concept is affected by low interest rates: